ElinaBoman/lucias_dog_walk_AB/README.md

  - Clear()

     When the clear() is carried out, the whole terminal is not cleared out.
 This is thought to have to do with the termina size.
 To fix this bug I could place several clear() so the terminal never gets completly filled.

     Satus: Under investigation.

-- Clear price columns

-    There is a bug in the program that results in error message.
-This will occure when user clears price worksheet.
-The column clears as it should, but when the user wants to get the total revenue the program errors.
-This bug is belived to have to do with the cleared columns.
-When the function who calculates prices runs it seems to read the empty cell values as strings.
-Which are not allowed inside the calculate function.
-    This problem was fixed by adding code to tell the program to read empty cells as a digits.
-    Status: Fixed.

 ### Solved Bugs
 - Problem with deployment to Heroku.